 MAX CP – Since Master league has no CP limit, the Pokémon included are determined based on their MAX CP amount

-Damage Output – The Pokémon will be determined based on the amount of damage they can output before they faint
+Total Damage Output – The Pokémon will be determined based on the total damage output they can provide against a super effective counter before fainting

 Besides this, I will also be presenting what I believe to be the best Secondary Charged Move you can add to each of these PVP Pokémon, please note that the primary basis for what Charged Moves I selected are based on smaller energy cost.
 Considering PVP is a fast-paced game, fast-paced moves make for better use.